Company Background – Chevron

 Chevron Thailand Exploration and Production, Ltd. operates an extensive offshore wellhead platform network in the Gulf of Thailand.
 With over 100 active platforms, maintaining mechanical integrity in high-sand production environments is a continuous operational priority.

-Sand production is a known challenge in mature offshore reservoirs and directly impacts pumps, hydrocyclones, separators, and downstream compression systems.
+Sand production is a known challenge in mature offshore reservoirs and directly impacts pumps, hydro cyclones, separators, and downstream compression systems.

 Challenges